 A key implication is that an interacting, history-dependent process can nevertheless admit a sharp coarse-grained description.
-Indeed, recent experiments and models of environmental memory often capture the effect of pushing via an effective diffusion coefficient $D(\rho)$ \cite{Altshuler2024}.
+Indeed, recent experiments and models of environmental memory captured the effect of pushing via an effective diffusion coefficient $D(\rho)$ \cite{Altshuler2024}.
 Our results show that this is generally insufficient: pushing also generates a distinct kinetic pathway to arrest through emergent trapping.
-Once the pair $\{D(\rho),P(\rho)\}$ is fixed from short-time dynamics, Eq.~(\ref{eq: MSD _t_ analytical}) determines the subsequent mean-squared displacement, providing a minimal predictive characterization of transport despite the underlying complexity.
+Once the pair $\{D(\rho),P(\rho)\}$ is known from short-time dynamics, Eq.~(\ref{eq: MSD _t_ analytical}) determines the subsequent mean-squared displacement, providing a minimal predictive characterization of transport despite the underlying complexity.

 More broadly, the \textit{Sokoban} walk serves as a counterexample in which pushing hinders, rather than enhances, transport by creating self-generated traps.
-This underscores that ``more pushing'' need not imply faster spreading, and that the outcome depends on the microscopic protocol.
+This underscores that ``more pushing'' need not imply faster spreading, and that the outcome depends on the microscopic laws of motion.
 An important next step is therefore to predict $D(\rho)$ and $P(\rho)$, for pushing and other tracer–media interactions—from local geometry and rearrangement statistics, enabling systematic exploration of alternative laws of motion and delineating regimes where interactions eliminate percolation, restore it, or generate qualitatively new dynamics.

 \textit{Acknowledgments---}This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 947731).